tzvetanmoev/GlobalCarb/docs/index.md

 ## About

 We build an interactive visualisation exploring global carbon footprint inequality by country and decile for the period 1990-2019.
-The data is taken from the [World Inequality Database](https://wid.world//).
+The data is taken from the [World Inequality Database](https://wid.world//) (WID).

 [Click here to go to the graphs](html/fig_1990.html){: .button}